GFA-spec/GFA-spec/GFA2.md

 alignment in linear time, and CIGAR strings are a SAM concept explicitly detailing the columns of an alignment.
-Many new technologies such a Hi-C and BioNano maps organize segments into scaffolds along with traditional data sets involving paired reads, and so a **gap** edge concept is also introduced so that order and orientaiton between disjoint contigs of an assembly can be described.
+Many new technologies such a Hi-C and BioNano maps organize segments into scaffolds along with traditional data sets involving paired reads, and so a **gap** edge concept is also introduced so that order and orientation between disjoint contigs of an assembly can be described.
 Finally, one can describe and attach a name to any **path** or **subgraph** in the encoded string graph.